5 ways you can support Palestinians in Gaza

-Gaza is home to two million Palestinians who continue to face suffocating conditions imposed by Israel and upheld by the international community.
-For 16 years, Palestinians in Gaza have lived under a brutal blockade, isolated from the rest of Palestine and the world.
+Gaza’s 2.3 million people have long faced suffocating conditions imposed by Israel and upheld by the international community.
+For 16 years, Palestinians in Gaza have lived under Israel’s brutal blockade, isolated from the rest of Palestine and the world.
+More than 50% of Palestinians were unemployed and over 80% relied on humanitarian relief to survive.
+They had limited access to clean water, electricity, and medical care.

-Israeli military attacks, including devastating bombing assaults in May 2021, August 2022, and May 2023 have injured and killed hundreds of civilians and destroyed critical infrastructure in Gaza.
-Military assaults and the ongoing blockade have made it difficult for Palestinians in Gaza to recover and rebuild.
-Since 2018, the psychosocial well-being of children, young people and their caregivers has declined dramatically to alarming levels, according to a report by Save the Children.
+Previous Israeli military attacks on Gaza—including devastating bombing assaults in May 2021, August 2022, and May 2023—killed hundreds of civilians and destroyed critical infrastructure.
+Even before Oct.
+7, 2023, the psychosocial well-being of children, young people, and their caregivers had declined to alarming levels, according to Save the Children.

 /sites/default/files/2023-02/Using%20Artificial%20Intelligence%20as%20a%20Tool%20for%20Restoring%20Palestinian%20Rights%20and%20Improving%20Quality%20of%20Life%20in%20the%20Gaza%20Strip.jpg